 A hand-carved stone monument of a World War I Doughboy stands watch in our corporate lobby.
 He's here to remind us of the carved-in-stone beginning of our company and the hard work, contributions, patriotism and leadership provided by three generations of Blakleys.

-The Blakley Corporation traces its beginnings to 1895, when Earl Blakley went to work carving cemetery markers and memorials for the Cooperative Granite Company on Union Street in Indianapolis.
+The Blakley Corporation, with locations in Castleton and Carmel, traces its beginnings to 1895, when Earl Blakley went to work carving cemetery markers and memorials for the Cooperative Granite Company on Union Street in Indianapolis.
 Earl bought the company in 1898, moved it to East New York Street and incorporated it as The Blakley Granite Company in 1902, purchasing rough granite blocks and cutting and carving them with hammers and chisels.

 From the beginning, our company had a keen eye for innovation.
 We were one of the first to use sandblasting for shaping, carving and lettering, and developed a new kind of "dope" (stenciling material to protect the granite during sandblasting).
 The Blakleys designed and built their own circular shot saw, operating their own polishing mill – even used the newfangled automobile as a marketing tool.